 Step 2 : Add coconut oil, water, and maple syrup

-Next, add 2 Tbsp of the coconut oil and 2 Tbsp ice cold water.
+Next, add 2 tablespoon of the coconut oil and 2 tablespoon ice cold water.

 Then, add the maple syrup and pulse to combine.
 You should begin to see a dough begin to form at this point.